JaWarrior12/constitution-rewrite/README.md

 - i.
 Griefing, scamming, stealing (outside of missions), or FP robbing.
 - ii.
 Shield managing, driving, or attacking against members, allies or neutrals.
 - iii.
 Impersonation of people or clans.
 - iv.
-Ignoring legitimate battle orders from a higher-ranked commander during battle.
+Ignoring legitimate battle orders from a higher-ranked memeber during battle.
 - v.
 Knowingly or willingly helping proscribed people.
 - vi.
 Knowingly and willingly lying or deceiving the assembly or any person/group it has delegated power to.
 - vii.
 Bribing or blackmailing the assembly or any person/group it has delegated power to.